Lou Thesz: Later life

 After retiring, Thesz remained involved in the wrestling industry.
 He later became a special guest referee, promoter and trainer.
-He became the commissioner and occasional trainer for the shoot-style promotion Union of Wrestling Force International, and lent the promotion one of his old NWA championship belts, which they recognized as their own world title.
+He became the commissioner and occasional trainer for the shoot-style promotion Union of Professional Wrestling Forces International, and lent the promotion one of his old NWA championship belts, which they recognized as their own world title.
 With the promotion he spent one week every month in Japan teaching the wrestlers techniques in catch wrestling.
 However, by 1993 his enthusiasm for the UWFi waned as the company started moving away from its shootfighting style and favoring performers over wrestlers, and he soon severed relations with the company, taking his old championship belt back with him.
 His specific criticisms included the use of power bombs, deriding them as unrealistic despite his own use of them and their later use in MMA fights.
 As an announcer, Thesz was the color commentator for International World Class Championship Wrestling's weekly television show.

 He was highly critical of modern-day professional wrestling and described it as 'choreographed tumbling', showcasing little to no actual wrestling skills.
 He commented on the rise of mixed martial arts and favourably compared it to his early days as a competitive catch wrestler.
 Through his friendship with his student Gene LeBell, Thesz had an association with Gokor Chivichyan and LeBell's Hayastan MMA Academy.
 He remained active as a wrestling coach, holding seminars in Virginia and later Florida.
 One of his most famous students, Kiyoshi Tamura, was one of the first men to beat a member of the Gracie family in over fifty years, beating Renzo Gracie by unanimous decision in an MMA fight.
 Kit Bauman, co-writer of Thesz's autobiography Hooker, received a magazine mailed by Thesz that included a story on the sport of pankration, an Ancient Greek combat sport that blended wrestling and boxing (and considered an early precursor to MMA), with a brief note that Thesz wrote saying, "this sounds like something I would have enjoyed."
 Thesz was frequently seen in attendance at NCAA wrestling events and was a lifelong supporter of amateur wrestling.
-He made occasional visits to top collegiate universities in the country, most notably up striking up friendships with Old Dominion University head coach Gray Simons and University of Iowa head coach Dan Gable.
+He made occasional visits to top collegiate universities in the country, most notably striking up friendships with Old Dominion University head coach Gray Simons and University of Iowa head coach Dan Gable.

 In 1992, Thesz became the president of the Cauliflower Alley Club (CAC), an organization recognizing and supporting retired wrestlers, boxers and actors who enjoyed an association with wrestling.
 He served as CAC's president until 2000.
 In 1999, he helped establish the George Tragos/Lou Thesz Professional Wrestling Hall of Fame, a hall of fame and museum located within the National Wrestling Hall of Fame and Museum's Dan Gable Museum.
 The hall of fame honors professional wrestlers with a strong amateur wrestling background.
 Thesz became the first inductee alongside George Tragos, Ed "Strangler" Lewis and Frank Gotch.
 He served on the Board of Directors and also did part-time coaching on the wrestling mats at the museum.